The state of Minnesota provides several veteran benefits. This page explains those benefits.

 Minnesota GI Bill

-Full-time undergraduate or graduate students may be eligible to receive up to $1,000 per semester and part-time students can receive up to $500 per semester (up to $3,000 per academic year and $10,000 per lifetime).
+Full-time undergraduate or graduate students receive up to $3,000 per academic year and $10,000 per lifetime.

 OJT and Apprenticeship individuals are eligible for up to $2,000 per fiscal year for either program.
 Approved employers are eligible to receive $1,000 placement credit payable upon hiring a person under this program and another $1,000 after 12 consecutive months of employment.